Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP).
 In West Virginia, these programs pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
+Medicare covers a great number of services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
 Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in regular Medicaid benefits for the aged, blind and disabled.

 Regular Medicaid for the aged, blind and disabled benefits don’t ordinarily cover Long Term Services and Supports (LTSS), but community-based LTSS services are available to beneficiaries whose medical and financial situation makes them eligible for a Home and Community Based Services (HCBS) waiver.

 In West Virginia, Medicaid ABD only covers dental care in emergencies (i.e., for extractions and pain relief) for adults.
-Here is a list of free or low-cost dental clinics in the state.

 Medicaid ABD also does not cover routine vision care for adults in West Virginia.